norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 If you subscribe to the Gartner predictive model for AI impact and adoption (a.k.a the "AI Hype Cycle") we are still far from peak (inflated) AI expectations.
 ![Gartner AI Hype Cycle 2023](https://emt.gartnerweb.com/ngw/globalassets/en/newsroom/images/graphs/swe-hc-image.png) Casual observation supports the Gartner timeline; every week it seems a new Generative AI breakthrough sends techno-pundits and content creators into a frenzy.
 This week, the breakthrough is multimodal OpenAI GPT-4o: the long-awaited technological leap forward which will no doubt _fianally_ render the human race obsolete 🙄.
 The "hype" of the hype cycle is really a manifestation of missaligned understanding.
 Most Generative AI products are firmly in the "let's see if this could even work" phase of develpment (properly referred to as experimentation investment).
 It is a gambler's bet - we _think_ this can be done, and if it works out there will be a huge return.
-The product presentation, however, is firmly in the "this absolutely works and it is now just a matter of implementation."
-This is where most tech
+This is very different from the public expection around tech that has developed over the last decade, one of "this absolutely work

  disconnect between highly experimental, largely acedemic exploratory pursuits and consumer-ready, reliable products is one that the Generative AI bubble has greatly exaccerbated.
 Both funding and